Dr Roser Casas-Mulet

 - Casas-Mulet R, Lakhanpal G, Stewardson M. VERTICAL AND HORIZONTAL FINE SEDIMENT ACCUMULATION DURING FLUCTUATING FLOWS: OUTCOMES FROM FLUME EXPERIMENTS.
 11TH INTERNATIONAL SYMPOSIUM ON ECOHYDRAULICS.
 2016.

-- Casas-Mulet R, Alfredsen K, Brabrand, Saltveit SJ.
+- Casas-Mulet R, Alfredsen K, Brabrand A, Saltveit SJ.
 Survival of eggs of Atlantic salmon (Salmo salar) in a drawdown zone of a regulated river influenced by groundwater.
-Hydrobiologia.
+HYDROBIOLOGIA.
 Springer Verlag.
 2015, Vol. 743, Issue 1.

 - Casas-Mulet R, Alfredsen K, GarcÍa-Escudero Uribe A. A cost-effective approach to predict dynamic variation of mesohabitats at the river scale in Norwegian systems.
 International Journal of River Basin Management.
 Taylor & Francis.
 2014, Vol. 12, Issue 2.

 - Casas-Mulet R, Alfredsen K, Killingtveit A. Modelling of environmental flow options for optimal Atlantic salmon, Salmo salar, embryo survival during hydropeaking.
-Fisheries Management and Ecology.
+FISHERIES MANAGEMENT AND ECOLOGY.
+Wiley-Blackwell Publishing.
 2014, Vol. 21, Issue 6.

 View a full list of publications on the University of Melbourne’s ‘Find An Expert’ profile